-We leave Annemasse towards Thonon, to take the Abondance valley to Chatel.
+We leave Annemasse towards Thonon, to take Abondance valley to Chatel.

-We cross in Morgins and enter Switzerland.
-You can see beautiful views of the Dents du Midi.
+We go across Morgins pass and enter Switzerland.
+You can see breathtaking views of Dents du Midi.

-We cross the Rhone to head of Ollon and Villars-sur-Ollon.
+We cross Rhone river to go to Ollon and Villars-sur-Ollon.

-We pass the Col de la Croix to join the Diablerets.
+We pass Croix pass (Col de la Croix) to join Les Diablerets.

-We then pass the Col du Pillon and Gstaad, and continue to Thun and Lake of the same name, which bypasses the north and east.
+We then go across Pillon pass and Gstaad, and continue to Thun and lake of the same name, which we bypass from north and east side.

-We arrive at Interlaken and then along Lake Brienz in the north.
+We arrive at Interlaken and then along Lake Brienz from north side.

-Shortly after you enter in the gorges of the river, to pass the Grimsel Pass and down to Gletsch.
+Shortly after you enter Aare canyon to go across Grimsel Pass and down to Gletsch.